gm891273/nthp-protocol-mainnet/README.md

 This registry can be kept as a markdown or JSON file in the repository (e.g. `governance/proposals-mainnet.md`), and updated as new proposals are executed on mainnet.

+## Contracts (Sei EVM Mainnet)

+The following contracts are deployed on the Sei EVM mainnet:

+- **NTHP Token (ERC20Votes)**
+  Main governance token of the protocol.
+  - Contract: `0x1430eB4D5865eC9a8b1D6f58BF7657d78CeCf458`

+- **StakingVault**
+  Staking vault for NTHP, used to distribute rewards to long-term holders.
+  - Contract: `0xA265AcDE0631Cb5EC017d540477e6863D9C9Eb40`

+- **VestingVault**
+  Linear vesting vault for long-term allocations.
+  - Contract: `0x8c2dD943047Dba99D52de3aFF7D566D028aEaA52`

+- **TimelockController**
+  Owns all core contracts and enforces a minimum delay on privileged actions.
+  - Contract: `0x380fBfF5e2bf53cf2F747463e3081222B1958E88B`

+- **NTHPGovernor**
+  On-chain governance contract controlling the Timelock.
+  - Contract: `0x3457444B3729cF7389AE297Cb242a6F247D5bDe8`

+Additional modules (e.g. ParamStore, TreasuryExecutor, KeeperRouter, LightMixer) are also deployed and owned by the Timelock; they can be added here as the deployment documentation is finalized.